 Can You Freeze Wine to Make Slushies?

 Yes.
 Oh yes you can freeze wine to make slushies.
 It is, in fact, the most virtuous and perfect usage of frozen wine in existence.
+You'll end up with a delicious treat for dessert due to the sugar in wine.

 Here’s how to do it: